JustinDodemaide/Action-Map-Problem-Solver/README.md

 AMPS is an automated planning process, carried out by AI agents, that attempts to create a sequence of actions to achieve a goal.

-Every AI character has a set of states.
+Every AI character has a set of *states*.
 For example, the agent in the demo has states such as "has_enemy", "has_weapon", and "covered".
 The demo allows the user to toggle these states manually.

-Every agent has a set of one or more goals.
+Every *agent* has a set of one or more goals.
 Each goal is a desired condition for a state.
 In the demo, the agent's highest priority goal is "has_enemy" = false, followed by "chill" = true.
 To achieve this desired state, the agent traverses an *action map* to find the most ideal sequence of actions, or *plan*.

 Actions are defined by *preconditions*, states that must have a certain condition for the action to be performed; and *effects*, states that will have their condition changed if the action is performed successfully.
 Actions are also able to calculate their opportunity cost, or *score*, by evaluating environmental and character conditions.